tobius/imagecolors/README.md

-# imagecolors
+# Image Colors

-Extract human perceivable color data out of an image through a combination of color quantization algorithms and human fiddling.
+Use a combination of color quantization algorithms and human fiddling to get human perceivable colors out of an image.

 ## Install

-You can install via NPM.

 ```shell
 [~] npm i imagecolors